Skip to main content

 • an investigation by a government department or agency.

-If you have a complaint in relation to access to your land and you are unable to resolve it with the energy company, you can lodge a dispute with us by calling 1800 500 509 or by clicking here to start a complaint.
+If you have a complaint about access to your land and you are unable to resolve it with the energy company, you can start a complaint with us by calling 1800 500 509 or visiting the Start a complaint page.
 We will then assess whether we can assist and if so, will work to resolve your dispute as quickly as possible.

 Need general information?